Tennu/tennu/readme.md

 * NetSocket
 * IrcSocket
-* MessageHandler
-* CommandHandler
 * Plugins
-* BiSubscriber
 * Logger

-These functions will always be called as constructors (with `new`).
+These functions will always be called as constructors (a.k.a. with `new`).

-Note: BiSubscriber, MessageHandler, and CommandHandler are all moving into plugins eventually.
-Replacing their module is as such, deprecated.
-Logging may also be moved into a plugin, but that's a ways off, and wrapping a Logger object in a plugin is trivial.
-If and when it happens, there'll be an article on how to do so.

 ### Logging ###